-Special hazards arising from the substrate or mixture Fire Incompatibility ▶ Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result dvice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear full body protective clothing with breathing apparatus.
+Special hazards arising from the substrate or mixture Fire Incompatibility ▶ Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters Alert Fire Brigade and tell them location and nature of hazard.
+May be violently or explosively reactive.
+Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water course.
+Consider evacuation (or protect in place).
+Fire Fighting Fight fire from a safe distance, with adequate cover.
+If safe, switch off electrical equipment until vapour fire hazard removed.

-Use fire fighting procedures suitable for surrounding area.
-Do not approach containers suspected to be hot.
-Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire.
-Equipment should be thoroughly decontaminated after use.
+- Use water delivered as a fine spray to control the fire and cool adjacent area. - Avoid spraying water onto liquid pools. - Do not approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire.